-Compressed air applications generally benefit from the installation of an air receiver tank.
+Compressed air applications can often benefit from the installation of an air receiver tank.
 The receiver tank serves many important functions:

 - It damps pulsations from the discharge line of a reciprocating compressor, resulting in an essentially steady flow of air in the system.

-- It serves as a reservoir to take care of sudden or unusually heavy demands for air in excess of the compressor’s designed capacity.
+- It serves as an air reservoir to take care of sudden or unusually heavy demands for air in excess of the compressor’s designed capacity.